-GOAL: To apply the Four Resources Model to a text from one of your teaching areas and identify how you as the teacher would develop learning experiences to support a specific group of secondary school learners.
-PRODUCT: Written Piece FORMAT: A critical analysis of a text of your choice and a discussion of the repertoires of practice needed to undeconstruct and interact with that text effectively using Luke and Freebody's Four Resources Model learners.
-Include in your analysis how the model applies to one of the following groups of learners: A Strait Islander students, other learners with English as an additional language or dialect, or students difficulties.
+GOAL: s and identify how you y school learners.
+PRODUCT: Writte en Piece FORMAT: decor learne Strait difficu A critical analysis of a text of your choice and a discussion of the repertoires of practice needed to understand, deconstruct and interact with that text effectively using Luke and Freebody's Four Resources Model for a specific group of learners.
+Include in your analysis how the model applies to one of the following groups of learners: Aboriginal and Torres Strait Islander students, other learners with English as an additional language or dialect, or students with literacy learning difficulties.
 Texts relevant to your teaching areas will be suggested on Canvas.
-Submission Cover sheet: Name, Student ID, Name of task, & word count for text analysis.
-Text analysis (followed by references on a new page) Note: Use 12 point Times New Roman and double line spacing. for a specific group of boriginal and Torres CRITERIA: No. Learning Outcome assessed 1 Knowledge and understanding of the Four Resources Model.
-3 2 Appropriate choice of teaching strategies to align with the teaching content and the selected learners 4 3 Analysis of chosen text using the theory underpinning the Four Resources Model 5 4 Communication in written texts using academic literacy skills including English Expression, grammar, spelling, punctuation and APA referencing conventions 6 GENERIC SKILLS: All - Assessn nent Task 4: Online quiz literacy and numeracy GOAL: The goal of this task is to evidence your knowledge of literacy and numeracy across the curriculum.
-PRODUCT: Quiz/zes FORMAT: Part A: Numeracy An online quiz on key topics and content from course material and tutorial activities explored through Part B: Literacy An online quiz on key topics and content from course material and tutorial activities explored through CRITERIA: No. Learning Outcome assessed 1 Demonstration of personal literacy and numeracy.
-1 Explanation of the meaning of numeracy, it's place as a general capability across all learning areas in the Australian Curriculum and the role of all teachers as teachers of numeracy.
+Refer to Canvas for further details.
+CRITERIA: No. Learning Outcome assessed 1 Knowledge and understanding of the Four Resources Model.
+3 2 Appropriate choice of teaching strategies to align with the teaching content and the selected learners 4 3 Analysis of chosen text using the theory underpinning the Four Resources Model 6 4 Communication in written texts using academic literacy skills including English Expression, grammar, spelling, punctuation and APA referencing conventions 6

+All - Assessment Task 4: Online quiz literacy and numeracy

+G OAL: The goal of this task is to evidence your knowledge of literacy and numeracy across the curriculum.
+PRODUCT: Quiz/zes Quiz/zes F ORMAT: Part A: Numeracy An online quiz on key topics and content from course material and tutorial activities explored throughout the semester.
+Part B: Literacy An online quiz on key topics and content from course material and tutorial activities explored throughout the semester.
+Refer to Canvas for further details.

+CRITERIA: No. Learning Outcome assessed 1 Demonstration of personal literacy and numeracy.
+1 2 Explanation of the meaning of numeracy, it's place as a general capability across all learning areas in the Australian Curriculum and the role of all teachers as teachers of numeracy.
 2 3 Explanation a range of theoretical and practical approaches, including the 21st Century Numeracy Model, to assist the development of numeracy across the curriculum.
-3 GENERIC
+3